 The Technical Seminar includes resume writing, interviewing skills, and college application sessions.
-In addition to tours of EIT labs, students participate in an engineering competition.
+In addition, students participate in an engineering competition.

 The mission of the Ouachita Mountains Regional Science & Engineering Fair is to stimulate active interest in science and engineering among high school students in the Ouachita Mountains region by providing a competition that supports their interests in a wide variety of science and engineering-based fields of study.

-The Ouachita Mountains Regional Science & Engineering Fair (OMRSEF) plans to be affiliated with the Intel International Science & Engineering Fair and uses the rules and forms for student project entry as the basis of the OMRSEF.
-The OMRSEF is managed by a Board of Directors which includes industry and education leaders interested and committed to providing exposure and exploration of STEM areas for students in the eleven county region.
+The Ouachita Mountains Regional Science & Engineering Fair (OMRSEF) is affiliated with the Regeneron International Science & Engineering Fair and uses the rules and forms for student project entry as the basis of the OMRSEF.
+The OMRSEF is managed by a Board of Directors which includes industry and education leaders interested and committed to providing exposure and exploration of STEM areas for students in the sixteen county region.

 For more information on this event, please visit the Ouachita Mountains Regional Science & Engineering Fair Website.